 Interested in trophy hunting Cape Buffalo in South Africa?
-Hunting Cape Buffalo is one of our specialties and our buffalo hunts are excellent, yet still affordable.
+Hunting Cape Buffalo is one of our specialties and our buffalo hunts are excellent, yet still reasonably priced.

 How much does hunting Cape Buffalo in South Africa cost?
-If you’re interested in hunting Cape Buffalo with us, we are offering all-inclusive trophy bull Cape Buffalo packages in South Africa and Mozambique for just $14,000.
-These packages are valid for any time in 2017 or 2018.
+If you’re interested in hunting Cape Buffalo with us, we are offering all-inclusive trophy bull Cape Buffalo packages in South Africa for $13,000.
+These packages are valid for hunts in in 2018.
 Continue reading to learn more about hunting Cape Buffalo with us and visit our Cape Buffalo hunting page for more information.

 Cape Buffalo Scientific Name: Syncerus caffer, also known as also known as mbogo, nyati, or Black Death

 What is a Cape Buffalo?
 The Cape Buffalo is a large, stocky species of bovine.
 However, don’t let the fact that they are related to cows fool you: Cape Buffalo are very unpredictable and have never been successfully domesticated.
 They are found across most of South Africa.
-We hunt Cape Buffalo in Limpopo Province and on our Mozambique hunting area.
+We hunt Cape Buffalo in Limpopo Province.

 Cape Buffalo bulls are slightly larger and more muscular than cows.
 A bull can weigh in excess of 1,800 pounds and stand over 5 feet tall at the shoulder.
 Though smaller than a bull, buffalo cows aren’t exactly small: a full grown cow can weigh nearly 1,200 pounds.